-- has a significantly greater difficulty in learning than the majority of others of the same age - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.

-• Children must not be registered as having a learning difficulty solely because their home language is different from the language in which they will be taught.
+- has a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools. - Children must not be registered as having a learning difficulty solely because their home language is different from the language in which they will be taught.

-Special educational provisions means [SEND Code of Practice (DfE, July 2014)]:
+Special educational provisions means [SEND Code of Practice (DfE, January 2015)]: